DELTA STATE PUBLIC PROCUREMENT COMMISSION LAW

-63. (1) The Commission shall, with the approval of the Council stipulate a Code of Conduct for all Public Officers, suppliers, contractors and service providers with regard to the standards acceptable in matters involving the procurement and disposal of public assets.
+- (l) The Commission shall, with the approval of the Council stipulate a Code of Code of Conduct for all public officers, suppliers, contractors and service providers with regard to Conduct for the standards of conduct acceptable in matters involving the procurement and disposals of public assets.

 (2) The conduct of all persons involved with public procurement, whether as officials of the Commission, a procuring entity, supplier, contractor or service provider shall at all times be governed by principles of honesty, accountability, transparency, fairness and equity.

 (3) All officers of the Commission, members of Tender Boards and other persons that may come to act regarding the conduct of public procurements shall subscribe to an oath as approved by the Council.

 (4) These principles shall apply at all times, particularly when:

 - making requisition for or planning of procurements;